 Dr. Allen Caver Quackenbush was born on the 1st of November, 1861 in Percy Twp, (Northumberland County), Ontario.
 He was the 2nd of 9 children born to Israel Quackenbush and the former Susan Margaret Gerow.
 His great-grandfather was a United Empire Loyalist, immigrating from Pennsylvania.
 Dr. Quackenbush’s parents were farmers and his siblings were; Cora, Matilda, Nancy, William, James, Israel, and twins Gilbert and Wilbert.
-By 1871, the family had moved to Harwich, Twp, in Chatham-Kent.
-His parents were farmers.
+By 1871, the family had moved to Harwich, Twp (Chatham-Kent).

 Dr. Quackenbush taught school in Chatham-Kent for 6 years before going to medical school.

 He married Jane Brown on the 6th of January, 1886 in Blenheim.
 She was born in Howard Twp (Chatham-Kent) on the 9th of March, 1864, the daughter of John Brown and the former Mary Hackney.
 Mrs. Quackenbush was the youngest of 5 children.
 Her parents were farmers and her siblings were; Mary, Adelbert, Phoebe and George.

 According to the 1891 census, Dr. and Mrs. Quackenbush and their daughter Erie were living with her parents in Howard Twp.
 Dr. Quackenbush was listed as “Farm Laborer” on the census, but he was also attending Trinity Medical School.

 Dr. Quackenbush graduated M.D.,C.M. in 1892.
 He joined the College of Physicians and Surgeons on the 31st of May, 1892.